elisa-lok/elisa-lok/README.md

 - 🔭 I’m currently living in New Zealand.
 - 😄 I'm a 7 experience developer, familiar with various programming languages and frameworks, such as Golang, PHP, C#, Python, ReactJs, NextJs, Ruby on Rails, React Native, VueJS, Angular, JavaScript, TypeScript, css, html!
 - 😄 Committed to writting robust, efficient, maintainable code, ensuring system's security and performance.
-- 🌱 Willing to learn continuously and take on new challenges
+- 🌱 Willing to learn continuously and take on new challenges.
 -  🔭 Extensive experience in Material UI, Tailwind CSS and docker, AWS cloud deployment.

 <!--